friedrith/discover-typescript/README.md

 # discover-typescript

-A repository to discover the benefits of typescripts
+A repository to discover a lot of Typescript features and patterns.